iAmGiG/WaveletTransforms/DeepLearning/QuantModelChecking/QuantizationPhaseDoc.md

-model 1 and trained with mnist. model 2 but quantized with dwt. now what about the paramater size? what is the parma size? with the mnist, now have a threashold for the quantization, give this, lets quantize more on the param sizes, repeat thsi and increase the streangh of the reduciton then find the point where the therashold pushes
+model 1 and trained with mnist. model 2 but quantized with dwt. now what about the paramater size? what is the paramater size? with the mnist, now have a threshold for the quantization, give this, let's quantize more on the param sizes, repeat this and increase the strength of the reduction then find the point where the threshold pushes

 where does the reduction threashold push the accuracy off the cliff. evaluate the size and contnue to explore the